How to Create Healthy Habits to Lose Weight | For Mums

 Spaghetti Bolognese with carrot, celery, zucchini and mushrooms.

 A great time-saver is online shopping, as Coles and Woolworths can save your previous shops.
 Your pantry and fridge items will likely change each week, but your fruits and vegetables can easily be reordered and used in new meals.
-Also, don’t be afraid of frozen fruits and vegetables.
-Frozen varieties hold their nutritional value, and planning meals with frozen veg is a great way to reduce wastage.

 Aim to "Eat a Rainbow" each day.
 Eating a rainbow of coloured fruits and vegetables can ensure you receive a variety of nutrients.